 What is a savings account?

-With savings accounts, funds are less accessible, since they are made to store money for financial goals.
+With savings accounts, funds are less accessible, since these accounts are made to store money for financial goals.
 Checks can’t be written against them, and you’re generally limited to six free withdrawals or transfers a month from the account.

-Because savings accounts are not made for everyday transactions, you can store money in the account for longer to collect interest.
-Savings accounts — especially high-yield savings accounts — typically offer higher interest rates than checking accounts, allowing you to grow your money faster.
+Because savings accounts aren’t made for everyday transactions, you’re more likely to store money in the account for longer and collect interest.
+Savings accounts — especially high-yield savings accounts — typically offer higher annual percentage yields (APYs) than checking accounts, allowing you to grow your money faster.

 When looking for a savings account, consider these key factors:

-- The minimum balance.
-Some savings accounts require a high balance in order to earn the APY.
-Choose an account with a minimum-balance requirement that matches your financial situation.
+- Balance requirements: Some savings accounts require a high balance in order to earn the APY.
+Choose an account with a minimum-balance requirement that you’ll be able to maintain.

-- Fees.
-Look for accounts that have no monthly maintenance fees or easy ways to waive them.
+- Fees: Look for accounts that have no monthly maintenance fees or that provide easy ways to waive them.